jonwillits/intro_to_bcs/CH10/lab10.md

 ## 2.3.
 Comparison to symbolic model.
 (8 PTS)
 What are 2 ways in which these neural network models would be similar to, and different from, the symbolic model we used last week.

-# 3. Shape Classifier Lab (43 PTS TOTAL)
+# 3. Classifier Lab (43 PTS TOTAL)
-Questions available Thursday.
+The following questions all involving using this website: [Tensorflow Playground](https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.33221&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false ) On this website, you can play around with neural networks to better understand hwo they work.
+To start off, make the following changes to the

+All of these neural networks have 2 input features, x1 and x2, and are trying to use them to correct